|Applies to:||Original Policy Date:||Date of Last Review:||Approved by:|

 Florida Tech admits students without regard to age.
 A signed release and assumption of risk statement from a parent or legal guardian is required for students who are under 18 at the time of matriculation unless the student is an emancipated Minor.

 To be eligible to reside in campus housing an applicant must be a minimum of 17 years old.
 Further, if the student is 17 at the time residency is taken, they must turn 18 during the first year of residence to be eligible for campus housing.
-Exceptions for special circumstances will be considered by the Housing Office and the Office of the Dean of Students.
+Exceptions for special circumstances will be considered by the University Events and Protocol Office and the Office of the Dean of Students.
 Enrolled students who are minors and live in university housing are expected to follow the same rules as all other residents.
 A signed release and assumption of risk statement from a parent or legal guardian is required for minor students living in housing unless the student is an emancipated Minor.

 Programs, Activities, and Events Involving Minors